Knee Valgus in Handball Goalkeeping

 Prompt attention to knee pain or discomfort can prevent minor issues from becoming serious injuries.

-• Regular Check-Ups – Routine assessments by a sports medicine professional can identify potential concerns early.
+Regular Check-Ups: Routine assessments by a sports medicine professional can identify potential concerns early.

-• Immediate Treatment – Follow the RICE (Rest, Ice, Compression, Elevation) principle for acute injuries and seek professional advice as soon as possible.
+Immediate Treatment: Follow the RICE (Rest, Ice, Compression, Elevation) principle for acute injuries and seek professional advice as soon as possible.

 Knee injury prevention for handball goalkeepers requires a multifaceted approach, emphasizing strength, plyometrics, flexibility, proper technique, and adequate recovery.
-By incorporating these strategies into their training, goalkeepers can not only minimize their risk of knee injuries but also enhance their overall performance on the court.
+By incorporating these strategies into their training, goalkeepers can not only minimize their risk of knee injuries but also improve their overall performance on the court.
 As with any sport, the key to longevity is not just the ability to play well but also the ability to play smart, prioritizing health and prevention above all.

 The Drop Jump Test